Sorting out child living arrangements after divorce or separation

 Do most children live with their mothers after a divorce?

-According to the ONS (Office for National Statistics, 2014-2021) 89% of Parents with Care (the Primary Caregiver) were female and 88% of non-residential parents were male.
-Statistically, this proves the affirmative that most children live with their mother following divorce.
+According to the ONS (Office for National Statistics, 2014-2021), 89% of Parents with Care (the Primary Caregiver) were female and 88% of non-residential parents were male.
+Statistically, this proves the affirmative that most children live with their mothers following divorce.

 Read More